Subscribe to our mailing list

 If you are interested in knowing more, or feel you have a contribution to share on this important issue, please email email@example.com.

 For further guidance on house style etc, contact either the publishers on firstname.lastname@example.org or the Editors of the relevant journal.

 Book reviews.
 All our journals welcome reviews of books and other materials, or suggestions of titles suitable for review.
 Shirley Simon, the Reviews Editor of Groupwork has prepared some notes on composing a book review which can be downloaded from the link below.
 Some useful notes on reviewing books can be found on Wendy Belcher's helpful site here.

 Reviewing papers for Groupwork.
-Some notes on reviewing papers for Groupwork have also been added below.
+Amended notes on reviewing papers for Groupwork have also been added below.
 These now cover expectations of articles for the Groupwork in Practice section.